straw-hat-team/javascript/packages/eslint/eslint-config-babel/README.md

 # @straw-hat/eslint-config-babel

-Straw Hat Team `ESLint` Babel configurations.

-It uses `@straw-hat/eslint-config-base` as the baseline, please visit the package to find more information about ESLint.
+`ESLint` Babel configurations.
+Use this package when you are using `Babel` compiler in your project.

 ## Installation

-Add the dependency:
+Add the dependency.

 ```sh
 yarn add -D @straw-hat/eslint-config-babel